Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/getting-started.md

 ![Animation](/img/assets/Animation.gif)

-Above, an example of what interpreting an event looks like before and after.

-Once a transaction is interpreted, the description can be used for all events with the same contract method, making thousands of transactions human-readable.

-## Event Interpretation video examples

-For those who prefer a visual preview to better understand the process of interpreting events, we put together some videos of different types of events you might encounter.

-**Overview of the interface:**
-[Jasper Video 1]

-**Example of a String extraction case:**
-[Jasper Video 2]

-**Example of an Address extraction case:**
-[Jasper Video 3]

 Excited to make the blockchain readable for everyone?
 If you want to get started with your first interpretations, you can read our detailed [Guide](https://protocol-docs-smoky.vercel.app/docs/Interpretation/event-interpretation/guide)!